1. Introduction

 outline tasks

-An outlined task is also know as a function tasks.
+An outlined task is also know as a function task.

 predecessor task